ministryofjustice/itpolicycontent/content/confluence/guidance-for-using-open-internet-tools.md

 - identify and address threats or risks posed by a new tool
 - identify and champion new tools that might benefit the MOJ
 - understand what tools are available for you to use

-### Assured, approved, or acceptable

-OITs are often described as being: assured, approved, or acceptable.

-Assured means that the OIT has been tested.
-No specific problems were found that would prevent you from using the tool with `OFFICIAL` or `OFFICIAL-SENSITIVE` information.

-Approved means that the OIT has not been tested.
-A review of the available information about the OIT didn't find any obvious problems.
-It should be OK to use the tool with `OFFICIAL` or `OFFICIAL-SENSITIVE` information.

-Acceptable means that the OIT has not been tested.
-No review has been done of the available information about the OIT.
-Other people within the MOJ might be using the OIT, and have not reported any problems.
-It should be OK to use the tool with `OFFICIAL` or `OFFICIAL-SENSITIVE` information.
-When you use the OIT, think about any consequences of information disclosure.

 ### Privacy and personal information